 Joint and Survivor (100%) with Cash Refund

 Full payments are made as long as either annuitant is alive.
-If both annuitants pass away before the company has paid out an amount equal to or greater than principal, the balance is paid out as a one time lump sum cash payment to the estate or named beneficiary.
+If both annuitants pass away before the company has paid out an amount equal to or greater than the principal, the balance is paid out as a one-time lump sum cash payment to the estate or the named beneficiary.

 Premium gift for you for registering for my newsletter

 I am a member of Syndicated Columnists, a national organization committed to a fully transparent approach to money.

 Interested in additional information?
 Register for my FREE bi-monthly newsletter, "Layin' it on the line."
 It contains information that other people have found beneficial.
 I will never sell your information.

 For registering, I have a Premium Gift for you.

 Our 15th edition, “Safe Money Book” a $20 value

 77,000 copies in circulation

 Learn the basics of a Safe Money approach to investing.